cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/certificates.md

 ## All-in-one Certificates Setup
-For an all-in-one Cloudify manager, just the host's public key certificate is needed alongside its associated CA certificate and private key.
+For an all-in-one {{< param cfy_manager_name >}}, just the host's public key certificate is needed alongside its associated CA certificate and private key.

 ## Replacing certificates